fsharp/fsharp.org/guides/enterprise/index.md

 redirect_from: "/enterprise/index.html"
 ---

-F# is an excellent choice for enterprises that are already using C# and the .NET platform.
+F# is an excellent choice for enterprises.

 The benefits of F# for enterprise development are:

-* *Compatibility* - F# is completely integrated with the .NET platform and is a fully supported component of Visual Studio.
+* *Compatibility* - F# is completely integrated with the .NET platform and is a fully supported component of Visual Studio and Xamarin Studio.
 You can continue to use your favorite C# libraries and maintain your existing development processes.
 * *Low risk trials* - It's easier to learn F# than you might think.
 You can easily try out F# for non-critical development tasks such as testing and scripting without committing to wholesale change.
 * *Faster development time* - F# code is generally three times shorter than C# code.
 And F#